EnviroDIY/ModularSensors/README.md

 Open an [issue](https://github.com/EnviroDIY/ModularSensors/issues) to suggest and discuss potential changes/additions for the whole library.

 For this fork open an [issue](https://github.com/neilh10/ModularSensors/issues) to suggest and discuss potential changes/additions for this fork.
-* Put the processor, sensors and all other peripherals to sleep between readings to conserve power.

 The ModularSensors library coordinates these tasks by "wrapping" native sensor libraries into a common interface of functions and returns.
 These [wrapper functions](https://en.wikipedia.org/wiki/Wrapper_function) serve to harmonize and simplify the process of iterating through and logging data from a diverse set of sensors and variables.